pyiron/semantikon/docs/README.md

 ### **Interpreters**

 `uniton` provides a way to interpret the types of inputs and outputs of a function via a decorator, in order to check consistency of the types and to convert them if necessary.
-Currently, `uniton` provides a converter for `pint.UnitRegistry` objects.
+Currently, `uniton` provides an interpreter for `pint.UnitRegistry` objects.
 The interpreter is applied in the following way:

 ```python
 from uniton.typing import u